 Work-Life Integration And Its Strategies For Remote Workers

-Companies nowadays prioritize the importance of employee satisfaction and make strategies and run programs that can help the employee well-being without hampering their productivity.
+Companies nowadays prioritize employee satisfaction and make strategies and run programs that can help the employee well-being without hampering their productivity.
 This is why we see them practicing work-life balance programs or work-life integration practices.
 Post the Covid-19 crisis, the employees' professional and personal lives have blurred to a great extent.
-They are resulting in the implementation of new work from home policy or providing employees the flexibility to choose work hours.
+They result in the implementation of new work from home policy or providing employees the flexibility to choose work hours.

 Let's face the reality of today's work-life.
 It is demanding and can get overwhelming at times.
 Professional responsibilities and personal commitments do not make an amicable relationship.
 Yet, we cannot separate our professional life from personal life.
 No matter how much you try to balance between the two, you would have days where it is difficult to work productively.
 So what do you do then?
 You merge them both in such a way that none gets affected.
 And this is what work-life integration is all about.